Skip to main content

 What is the trigger rate?

 Your trigger rate is the point at which your regular payment is no longer enough to pay all of the interest you’ve accrued since your last payment.
 In other words, your entire mortgage payment is going to interest and none of it is going to your principal.
 This is the first of two triggers you can reach.
-If you've hit your trigger rate, you're not alone - a report published by the National Bank in February 2023 estimated that up to 80% of variable-rate mortgage holders with fixed payments had hit their trigger rates
+If you've hit your trigger rate, you're not alone; a report published by the Bank of Canada in February 2023 estimated that up to 80% of variable-rate mortgage holders with fixed payments had hit their trigger rates.

 When you reach your trigger rate, what’s actually being “triggered” is an increase to your balance owing.
 Because your regular payment is no longer enough to cover the cost of borrowing, the entire payment is applied to interest.
 Any amount still owing is termed deferred interest and added to your balance to be paid sometime down the road.